boulder-on/JPassport/README.md

 # Work To-Do
 Roughly in order of importance

-1. Support struct arguments.
+1. Support arrays of primitives in Records
+2. Support arrays of Records
+3. Support returning a Record
-2. Use the Java Micro-benchmarking harness.
+4. Use the Java Micro-benchmarking harness.
-3. Compile classes in memory instead of from disk
+5. Compile classes in memory instead of from disk